Royal Rumble (2008): Background

-The event was held at Madison Square Garden in New York City, New York.
+The 21st annual Royal Rumble was the second time for the event to be held at Madison Square Garden in New York City, New York, after 2000.

-The Royal Rumble is an annual gimmick pay-per-view (PPV) produced every January by World Wrestling Entertainment (WWE) since 1988.
-It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-The 2008 event was the 21st event in the Royal Rumble chronology and was scheduled to be held on January 27, 2008, at Madison Square Garden in New York, New York.
-It featured wrestlers from the Raw, SmackDown, and ECW brands.
-It was also the first WWE pay-per-view broadcast in high definition.
+The Royal Rumble is an annual professional wrestling event, produced every January by World Wrestling Entertainment (WWE) since 1988; that first event was a television special before it became an annual pay-per-view (PPV) beginning in 1989.
+It is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+The 21st Royal Rumble event was scheduled to be held on January 27, 2008, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York and featured wrestlers from the Raw, SmackDown, and ECW brands.
+It was the second Royal Rumble held at MSG after 2000.
+This was also WWE's first pay-per-view broadcast in high definition.

-The Royal Rumble match generally features 30 wrestlers.
-Traditionally, the winner of the match earns a world championship match at that year's WrestleMania.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner earns a world championship match at that year's WrestleMania.
 For 2008, the winner could choose to challenge for either Raw's WWE Championship, SmackDown's World Heavyweight Championship, or the ECW Championship at WrestleMania XXIV.